-The dormers proposed in this application are identical to the front and rear roofslopes and would measure 3.5m in width, 2.15m in height with flat roofed designs.
-Materials proposed are natural slate to the front and cheeks of the dormers with UPVC window frames.
+The front dormer would measure 2.2m in width and 2m in height to the pitch of the roof, whilst the dormer to the rear would measure 3.5m in width, 2.15m in height and with a flat roofed design.
+Materials proposed are natural slate for the front and cheeks with UPVC window frames.